Kyivskyi/praktyka2Kurs/README.md

 A simple tool to convert files between formats without bullshit.

 ## What it does:
-- Converts documents, images, spreadsheets, audio and video
+- Converts documents, images, ~spreadsheets~, audio and video
 - Works offline (no internet needed)
 - No ads, no subscriptions, no crypto mining